 Moncton

-• Your Fundy Coastal Drive begins in Moncton, where you can experience Magnetic Hill and spend time at Magic Mountain, a family favourite in the city.
-There are plenty to do in Moncton before setting out to explore the coast.
+• Start your Fundy road trip in Moncton, where you can experience Magnetic Hill and spend time at Magic Mountain, a family favourite in the city.
+There’s plenty to do in Moncton before setting out to explore the coast, so it’s worth spending a day in the city first if you have the time.

 Hopewell Rocks